Get the scoop on the who, what, when, where of downtown Phoenix's three-day music festival, M3F, returning in March 2023.

 M3F (McDowell Mountain Music Festival) is a 100% nonprofit two-day music festival established in 2004.
 In a commitment to giving back, M3F has adopted a 3 C’s belief – community, culture, and charity.
 M3F has donated over $2 million since its start in 2004 and is completely run by volunteers.
 The festival has featured past headliners such as Odesza, Lukas Nelson & Promise of the Real, Empire of the Sun, Griz, Flume, Beck, Kid Cudi, Chromeo, Father John Misty, Grouplove, The Avett Brothers, The Revivalists, The Roots, The Shins, and Slightly Stoopid.

-Zhu, Kaytranada and Leon Bridges are the headliners for the 2022 M3F lineup.
+Zhu, Kaytranada and Leon Bridges were the headliners for the 2022 M3F lineup.
 More than 20 acts - including Jungle, Parcels and Spafford - are also scheduled to perform.

 When is it?